|

 activities commenced in 1936, his total number of recordings

 reached nearly 600.
-Many of them won international prices, amongst
+Many of them won international prices,

-the composer's operas.
+and 8 of the composer's operas.

-Antal Doráti's influence in the musical world
+Antal Doráti's influence in the musical

-has been highly significant, not only as a conductor.
-He has an
+world has been highly significant, not only as a conductor.
+He

-impressive number of compositions
+has an impressive number of compositions

 to his credit, which are performed worldwide more and more.